VNXtreme/node-red-contrib-salesforce-chatter/README.md

 ];
 ```

-You can also post image which is set in `msg.binaryBuffer` and `msg.filename`.
+You can also post image which is set in `msg.binaryBuffer` and `msg.filename` (include image extension).

 **Tip**： For more information on connected apps, see [Create a Connected App](https://help.salesforce.com/articleView?id=connected_app_create.htm) in the Salesforce Help.